OpenLiberty/ci.gradle/docs/prepareFeature.md

  ```

-2. Provide the maven coordinate of the custom made `features-bom` file:
+2. Provide the Maven coordinate of the custom made `features-bom` file:
  ```xml
 apply plugin: 'liberty'